 Awareness.
 NEA believes that there must be increased awareness among its members and the public about the large body of evidence that demonstrates the efficacy of the Community School Model in supporting racial justice in education and closing opportunity gaps to achieve measurable school improvement gains.
-NEA encourages schools and districts to use the community schoolmodel.
+NEA encourages schools and districts to use the community school model.

-Advocacy.
-NEA has a responsibility to advocate for community school policies and procedures, legislation, and practices that will result in school improvement gains.
-As educators, NEA is in the best position to advance the adoption of community school policies.
+38 Advocacy.
+NEA has a responsibility to advocate for community school policies and procedures,

-Safe, Just, and Equitable Schools
+4 A whole child approach, which ensures that each student is healthy, safe, engaged, supported, and challenged, sets the standard for comprehensive, sustainable school improvement and provides for long-term student success.

-Adopted by the 2022 NEA Representative Assembly

-I. Our Vision for Safe, Just, and Equitable Schools

-The National Education Association's vision for safe, just, and equitable schools is of thriving spaces that are safe and welcoming for all students, discriminatory toward none, integrate the social, emotional, physical, mental, and spiritual needs of the whole student, and equitably and fully-fund the community school model with wraparound services and resources.
+Adopted by the 2022 Representative Assembly I. Dur Vision for Safe, Just, and Equitable Schools The National Education Association's vision for safe, just, and equitable schools is of thriving spaces that are safe and welcoming for all students, discriminatory toward none, integrate the social, emotional, physical, mental, and spiritual needs of the whole student, and equitably and fully-fund the community school model with wraparound services and resources.
 NEA's vision is the recruitment and retention of educators who reflect the community, with relevant professional development and tools for cultural competence and responsiveness, prepared to center students' needs and lived experiences, value all voices, and ensure voices that have been historically exploited, ignored, or silenced are empowered and heard.

-NEA's vision is to emphasize evidence-based behavioral practices centered in the philosophy of restorative justice over the criminalization and policing of students, and which dismantle and eliminate inequitable policies, practices, and systems that deprive many of our students of their futures and disproportionately harm Native, Asian, Black, Latin(o/a/x), Middle Eastern and North African, Pacific Islander, and Multiracial students, including those who identify as LGBTQ+, have disabilities, and/or are English language learners.
+NEA's vision is to emphasize evidence-based behavioral and cultural practices centered in the philosophy of restorative justice over the criminalization and policing of students, and which dismantle and eliminate inequitable policies, practices, and systems that deprive many of our students of their futures and disproportionately harm Native, Asian, Black, Latin(o/a/x), Middle Eastern and North African, Pacific Islander, and Multiracial students, including those who identify as LGBTQ+, have disabilities, and/or are English language learners.
 NEA believes all educators-which includes every adult working in our schools-are indispensable both for realizing our vision and for transforming our schools and the broader community so that we may end inequitable policies, practices, and systems to avert a crisis of criminalization of our youth and instead prepare every student to achieve their full potential and succeed in a diverse and interdependent world.

-This Policy Statement sets forth principles to guide the beliefs, actions, advocacy, partnerships, and other organization-wide efforts to achieve and sustain NEA's vision for safe, just, and equitable schools for every student, educator, parent/guardian, and community.

-II.
-Guiding Principles to Achieve Our Vision

-NEA is committed to changing the policies and practices of the schools in which we work to ensure thriving spaces that are safe, just, and equitable.
-The Association is committed to beliefs, actions, advocacy, and partnerships for the removal of impediments that are entirely incompatible with our vision, such as institutional racism, white supremacy culture, inadequate and inequitable school funding, and the criminalization and policing of students in our schools-all of which perpetuate the school-to-prison and school-to-deportation pipelines.

-The Association demands a transformative investment in the physical and mental health of all students, including Native students and Asian, Black, Latin(o/a/x), Middle Eastern and North
+This Policy Statement sets forth principles to guide the beliefs, actions, advocacy, partnerships, and other organization-wide efforts to achieve and sustain NEA's vision for safe, just, and equitable schools for every student, educator, parent/guardian, and communi II.
+Guiding Principles to Achieve Our Vision NEA is committed to changing the policies and practices of the schools in which we work to ensure thriving spaces that are safe, just, and equitable.
+The Association is committed to beliefs, actions, advocacy, and partnerships for the removal of impediments that are entirely incompatible with our vision, such as institutional racism, white supremacy culture, ableism, homophobia, transphobia , inadequate and inequitable school funding, and the criminalization and policing of students 1 in our schools-all of which perpetuate the school-to-prison and school-to-deportation pipelines.
+2 The Association demands a transformative investment in the physical and mental health of all students, including Native students and Asian, Black, Latin(o/a/x), Middle Eastern and North

-Criminalization and policing of students refer to practices and enforcement of school disciplinary policies that criminalize students' behaviors, subjecting students to potential penalties imposed by law enforcement instead of consequences imposed by educators.
+1 Criminalization and policing of students refer to practices and enforcement of school disciplinary policies that criminalize students' behaviors, subjecting students to potential penalties imposed by law enforcement instead of consequences imposed by educators.